Veering branched surfaces, surgeries, and geodesic flows: Introduction

 In \Cref{sec:genus0}, we explain \Cref{constr:genus0} by separating into a few different cases depending on the number and order of the cone points.
 In \Cref{sec:highergenus}, we explain \Cref{constr:highergenus} using some of the knowledge from \Cref{sec:genus0}.
 From this we will derive \Cref{constr:markovpart}.
 In \Cref{sec:questions}, we discuss some questions and future directions coming out of this paper.

-There are also two appendices.
+There are two appendices.
 In \Cref{sec:directproof}, we prove \Cref{thm:noperfectfits}.
 In \Cref{sec:table}, we identify the veering triangulations we constructed on Montesinos link complements in \Cref{constr:genus0} which appear in the veering triangulation census, and compile their IsoSig codes in some tables.

 {\bf Acknowledgements.} I would like to thank Ian Agol and Michael Landry for their support and encouragement throughout this project.
 I would like to thank Saul Schleimer, Henry Segerman, Mario Shannon, and Jonathan Zung for helpful conversations.
-I would also like to thank Pierre Dehornoy and Caroline Series for comments on an earlier version of the paper.
+I would like to thank Pierre Dehornoy and Caroline Series for comments on an earlier version.
+I would like to thank the anonymous referees' comments for improving the presentation of the paper, in particular for a helpful suggestion regarding \Cref{fig:hsurinv}.

-{\bf Notational conventions.} Throughout this paper, \begin{itemize} \item $X \backslash \backslash Y$ will denote the metric completion of $X \backslash Y$ with respect to the induced path metric from $X$.
-In addition, we will call the components of $X \backslash \backslash Y$ the complementary regions of $X$ in $Y$. \item $\widetilde{X}$ will denote the universal cover of $X$, unless otherwise stated. \end{itemize}
+{\bf Notational conventions.} Throughout this paper, \begin{itemize} \item $X \cut Y$ will denote the metric completion of $X \backslash Y$ with respect to the induced path metric from $X$.
+In addition, we will call the components of $X \cut Y$ the complementary regions of $Y$ in $X$. \item $\widetilde{X}$ will denote the universal cover of $X$, unless otherwise stated. \item Notation such as $\mathbb{R}_t$, $[0,1]_t$, etc. will mean that we use the variable $t$ as the coordinate on $\mathbb{R}$, $[0,1]$, etc. \end{itemize}